BradleyA/Linux-admin/github-repository-traffic/README.md

 GitHub owner and github.repository.list are required for this script to work.  <GITHUB_OWNER> can be the first argument on the command line or defined as GITHUB_OWNER environment variable.

 Data storage is required for this solution, so you need to have permission to create /usr/local/data/github for short and long term storage.
-To use a different directory export DATA_GITHUB_DIR environment variable.
+To use a different directory export GITHUB_DATA_DIR environment variable.

 In the future, this printed crontab list will be appended to a crontab file.
 The crontab command normally only manages a single crontab per user.
 Need a method for multiple SRE team members to manage one crontab.